united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step1/info.md

 > &#128270; Initially the backend will be accessed unprotected (not using USP Core WAAP)

 A demo user "`user@acme.com`" has been pre-configured in the Juiceshop web application.
-Click on the "Account" label in the upper right corner, and the log in with the following credentials:
+Log in with the following credentials:

 * Username: `user@acme.com`
 * Password: `123456`